Azure/azure-powershell/src/MariaDb/help/Az.MariaDb.md

 Deletes the virtual network rule with the given name.

 ### [Restart-AzMariaDbServer](Restart-AzMariaDbServer.md)
+Restarts a server.

 ### [Restore-AzMariaDbServer](Restore-AzMariaDbServer.md)
+Restore a MariaDb from a existing MariaDb.

 ### [Update-AzMariaDbConfiguration](Update-AzMariaDbConfiguration.md)
 Updates a configuration of a server.